Vinegars

 Vinegar aged in oak barrels (at least a year)

-Vinegars of varietal wines (Merlot, Chardonnay)
+Grape varietal vinegars (Merlot, Chardonnay)

-- The flavoured vinegars
+-The flavoured vinegars

-- The organic vinegars
+-The organic vinegars

 • Red wines